jarrettmeyer/jarrettmeyer.github.io/_posts/2016-03-24-objective-complexity-in-agile-estimation.md

 ---
 layout: post
 title: "Objective Complexity in Agile Estimation"
 date: 2016-03-24
+description: How complicated is complicated?
+thumbnail: /assets/images/burndown-chart.png
 ---

-*"This team's velocity should be higher,"* says the manager.
+_"This team's velocity should be higher,"_ says the manager.

 Project management is a game.
 Us vs. them.
 Developers vs. managers.
 In agile projects, points estimation and velocity is a game.
 Developers want credit for the difficulty of the work they do.
 Managers accuse developers of gaming the system to get more points.